Skip to content

 Tracking Walltime

-Once your job completes, you can either view the email notification you received for the elapsed time, if enabled, or use the seff jobidhere command to show the "Job Wall-click time".
+Once your job completes, you can either view the email notification you received, if enabled, or run myjobreport jobidhere to view the Elapsed Time and compare it to the initially requested Time Limit.

 Use this number to better inform your next run of similar jobs.